When you buy something through one of the links on our site, we may earn an affiliate commission.

 Despite the name, the Chalk Sock is not a literal sock of chalk.
 Rather, it is, like all the other chalk balls on this list, a sack of porous cotton fabric.
 It comes in non-refillable or refillable versions.

 It’s filled with Metolius Super Chalk which, despite an impressive name, is not that super.
-It’s decent chalk which you can get in a big bag for very cheap (for this reason the chalk itself earned our Budget Buy pick in our article on climbing chalk).
+It’s decent chalk which you can get in a big bag for very cheap (for this reason Super Chalk earned our Budget Pick in our field test of the best climbing chalk brands).

 My only qualm about the Chalk Sock is that the drawstring isn’t that good.
 The drawstring on my personal Chalk Sock broke the first time I tried refilling it.
 It was pretty lame.

 Wanna get all DIY up in here?
-Get excited, ’cause you can use a sock for your chalk ball.
+Get excited, ’cause you can use an old pair of nylons for your chalk ball.

-Fill up that bad boy with your chalk of choice, cut away the excess fabric, and seal the opening with a string or twist tie.
+Tie the bottom.
+Fill up that bad boy with your chalk of choice, cut away the excess fabric, and seal the opening.

-Don’t have any socks to spare?
-Try tights or pantyhose (as suggested in the video below).
+Don’t have any pantyhose to spare?
+Try tights or socks.
 Or get creative and take a stroll around your house to see what other porous fabric you can find.

-Check out this video of the process of how to make your own chalk ball:
+Check out this video of the process of how to make your own DIY chalk ball:

 And voila!
-Your very own dirtbag-style chalk ball (or, more appropriately, chalk sock).
+Your very own dirtbag-style chalk ball.

 Now that you’re done, pat yourself on the back.
 You just saved $5.